-NOAA Fisheries prefers to select Alternative A2 which would add oceanic whitetip sharks to the prohibited shark species group using the criteria in § 635.34(c).
-If implemented, this alternative would extend the existing prohibition on retention of oceanic whitetip sharks in the PLL fishery to the non-PLL fisheries in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
+NOAA Fisheries prefers Alternative A2, which would add oceanic whitetip sharks to the prohibited shark species group using the criteria in 50 CFR § 635.34(c).
+This alternative would extend the existing prohibition on retention of oceanic whitetip sharks in the PLL fishery to the non-PLL fisheries in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
 NOAA Fisheries also prefers Alternative B4, which would prohibit retention of LCS hammerhead sharks in the U.S. Caribbean region by commercial and recreational HMS permit holders.
 NOAA Fisheries does not prefer the No Action alternatives (Alternatives A1 and B1) since these alternatives do not meet the objectives of the rule nor the conservation recommendations provided by either of the 2020 BiOps.
-At this time, NOAA Fisheries does not prefer Alternatives B2, B3, and B5.
+NOAA Fisheries also does not prefer

+Alternatives B2, B3, and B5.
 With regard to Alternatives B2 and B3, NOAA Fisheries recognizes species identification of LCS hammerhead sharks can be difficult.
-Therefore, by not prohibiting smooth and great hammerhead sharks, scalloped hammerhead sharks could experience continued mortality due to misidentification.
+Therefore, by not prohibiting smooth and great hammerhead sharks, scalloped hammerhead sharks from the threatened Central and Southwest Atlantic DPS stock could experience continued mortality due to misidentification.
 With regards to Alternative B5, NOAA Fisheries does not prefer this alternative as it goes well beyond the conservation recommendations put forth by the 2020 BiOps and would unnecessarily limit commercial and recreational fisheries throughout the Atlantic and Gulf of Mexico from accessing hammerhead sharks.